csukuangfj/kaldilm/README.md

 $ python3 -m kaldilm --help
 ```

-It should the usage information of `kaldilm`.
+It should display the usage information of `kaldilm`.

 Please create an issue [on GitHub](https://github.com/csukuangfj/kaldilm/issues/new)
 if you encounter any problems while installing `kaldilm`.